Cyb3rDud3/pyMal/README.md

 this module is not done and i have a LOT to do, feel free to contribute

 PLEASE DO NOT USE FOR ANY MALICIOUS INTENTIONS, THIS PROJECT CREATED FOR RESEARCH ONLY, AND BASED ON THE CONCEPT FOUND BY https://arxiv.org/pdf/2105.00565.pdf
+AS THIS IS POC WITH NO BAD INTENTIONS --> WE ARE NOT GONNA "ENABLE" ANY BAD FUNCTIONALITY HERE!
+ONLY WRITING IT, NOT CALLING!

+קופה ראשית.